myuser5215/SCyTAG/README.md

 ## Ethical Considerations

 All experiments were conducted in isolated virtual environments.
 The UK-Office topology represents a real network but has been sanitized to remove sensitive information.
-FullBank and HugeBank are entirely fictitious networks designed for research purposes.
+Bank and Bank-XL are entirely fictitious networks designed for research purposes.

 Attack scenarios are based on publicly disclosed CTI reports and do not contain any novel exploitation techniques or zero-day vulnerabilities.